caffeinated-coders/app/README.md

 # CafTrak
 ## Created by Anthony Byrne, Trishita Tiwari, Andres Rojas, and Nehemiah Dureus

+*Note: Application project files contained in "Caffeine."
+Be sure to open this folder in Android Studio, not the repo root.

 ## Installation
 A signed APK is provided for installation.
 Note that you may have to enable acceptance of self-signed certificates in your device settings